 Anisometropia is a condition in which the eyes have significantly different refractive power: One eye sees very well while the other doesn’t.
 This discrepancy causes the brain to receive two very different images, resulting in eye strain, squinting and headaches.
 Anisometropia can lead to a serious condition, amblyopia, also known as “lazy eye” that causes the brain to compensate for the imbalance by essentially ignoring one eye and seeing solely with the other eye.

-When the brain ignores one eye, communication between that eye and the brain becomes much weaker — a problem that should be addressed immediately by contacting Dr. Stein.
+When the brain ignores one eye, communication between that eye and the brain becomes much weaker — a problem that should be addressed immediately by contacting our eye doctors.

 Anisometropia can result from: